ClickHouse/clickhouse-docs/docs/en/concepts/olap.md

 <!-- slug: /en/faq/general/olap -->

 [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) stands for Online Analytical Processing.
 It is a broad term that can be looked at from two perspectives: technical and business.
-But at the very high level, you can just read these words backward:
+At the highest level, you can just read these words backward:

 Processing
 :   Some source data is processed…